How to buy the best chest freezer

 Before you buy a chest freezer, it’s worth checking directly with the manufacturer what range of temperatures it will operate in.
 We’d also recommend checking whether keeping the model in a garage would invalidate its warranty, to avoid any unpleasant surprises further down the line.

 The best chest freezers freeze fast and maintain a safely frozen temperature all year round, to ensure food is at is freshest when you defrost it.
 Discover which models fit this bill - check out our in-depth freezer reviews.

 All freezers need insulation to keep cool.
 This insulation is flammable, so it's essential that it's sufficiently protected in the event of a fire.

 The backing that protects this insulation is currently made from either plastic, metal or aluminium laminate, depending on the make and model of freezer you buy.

 We continually monitor and vary the assessments that underpin our reviews to take account of changing standards and areas of concern.

-All plastic-backed freezers have been made Which?
+All freezers with this type of backing have been made Which?
 Don't Buys, regardless of how else they have performed in our chilling and freezing tests.

 Our freezer reviews will tell you what type of backing each model has.